Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Conclusions

 \section{Conclusions}

-In this paper, we extended stationary bandit algorithms to the nonstationary setting, in a way that does not require forced exploration.
+We have expanded stationary bandit algorithms to nonstationary settings without requiring forced exploration.
 To this aim, we first analyzed the theoretical property of adaptive windows in a single-stream setting (Section \ref{sec:adwin}).
-After that we combined bandit algorithms (Section \ref{sec:MP-MAP}) with adaptive windowing by introducing \AADWIN{}-bandit.
-Unlike existing algorithms, \AADWIN{}-bandit does not act on the base bandit algorithm unless change points are detected, and thus does not compromise the performance in a stationary environment.
-Still, we showed its capability to detect global changes (Section \ref{sec:NS-MP-MAP-analysis}).
-We demonstrated the usefulness of our method in simulated and real-world settings via experiments (Section \ref{sec:experiments}).
+After that, we combined bandit algorithms (Section \ref{sec:MP-MAP}) with adaptive windowing by introducing \AADWIN{}-bandit.
+Unlike existing algorithms, \AADWIN{}-bandit does not act on the base-bandit algorithm unless change points are detected, and thus, it does not compromise the performance in a stationary environment.
+We have demonstrated its ability to detect global changes in Section \ref{sec:NS-MP-MAP-analysis} and tested it in simulated and real-world settings through experiments in Section \ref{sec:experiments}.

-Although the theoretical properties we proposed in Section \ref{subsec:adwinbanditanalysis} clarify the analysis, there is still a gap between the theoretically-proven algorithm (i.e., \AADWIN{}-E-UCB) and a practical algorithm (i.e., \AADWIN{}-TS).
-Considering theoretical guarantees of TS and UCB-based algorithms will be an interesting direction for future work.